edhofman/ReSurv/README.md

 ```
 install_pyresurv()
 ```

 The default name of the virtual environment is `"pyresurv"`.

-We then suggest refresh the R session an to import the `ReSurv` package in `R` using
+We then suggest to refresh the R session and to import the `ReSurv` package in `R` using

 ```
 library(ReSurv)